 For most cardholders, the practical question is which lounge network has presence at the airport(s) you actually use.
 The 2026 coverage breakdown for major US hubs:

 For travellers based at airports without Centurion presence (Boston, Detroit, Salt Lake City, Cincinnati, several others), the case for Amex Platinum's lounge benefit weakens significantly.
-The case for CSR or other cards strengthens correspondingly at those airports.
+The case for the Chase Sapphire Reserve or other cards strengthens correspondingly at those airports.

 For value-conscious solo travellers at airports with Capital One Lounge presence: Capital One Venture X at $395 remains a strong card despite the February 2026 changes.
 The lost guest access matters less for solo travellers.